 If you have a short counter and limited space, consider a wall-mounted toothbrush holder placed far enough above the sink to prevent splashing, and at least four feet from the toilet bowl.

-Make sure each member of the family has a different color or style of toothbrush so that they are easily distinguishable from each other.
+Make sure each member of the family has a different colour or style of toothbrush so that they are easily distinguishable from each other.
 If you have children, sharing toys is one thing, sharing microorganisms is another.
 You should also ensure that your family's toothbrushes don't touch each other inside the storage container to make it more difficult for bacteria to transfer from one brush to another.

 Toothbrush storage containers can become dirty and messy very quickly, so it is important to clean them frequently to prevent build-up of dust, germs and bacteria that can contaminate your family's toothbrushes.
 Depending on the container, cleaning them can be as simple as wiping them down with an antibacterial cleaner, or washing the container in the dishwasher